 I learned to paint on a white illustration board which was a mistake.
 You really need tinted paper to maintain some color harmony easily, and plenty of texture to hold multiple layers of pastel.

-If you are a beginner, try Canson Ingres Pastel paper. it’s thinner with a different texture but very good paper.
+If you are a beginner, try Canson Ingres pastel paper (affiliate)it’s thinner with a different texture but very good paper.
 It was my paper of choice for many years when I did pastel portraits.
 I liked the mid-grey.

 Should You Use Fixative on Pastel?

 Fixative is not as important as some artists would have you believe.
 It has its uses, but I’ve painted plenty of pastel paintings without it.

 Most amateurs think it’s essential to spray the finished artwork.
 Let me assure you that this is not a good idea.
 In my experience, most brands of fixative darken the tone.
 They can ruin all your hard work.
 Be very cautious about how you spray your work.

 I use fixative to deliberately darken and bind my underpaintings before I carry on painting over the top.
 That’s all.
 I use Winsor and Newton fixative but only because I’m used to it.

 Frame your pastel paintings under ant-static glass if you are worried.

 This article goes much further: How to Protect and Preserve Your Drawings

 What I love about pastel is its immediacy.
 It’s a drawing medium, and I’m much more at home with a pencil, but make no mistake this is painting.
 They are the same pigments as paint but held together in a dry binder.

 Yes, it can be messy but there is no drying time to hold you back, no stinking turps, and no varnish.
 Nor is there the problem you get with watercolor always drying lighter than you intended.

 The mark you make is the mark you get. and it’s all instant.